rcn-ee/ti-opencl/docs/sphinx-doc/source/examples/overview.rst

 ========================

 This is another OpenCL + OpenMP example, similar to vecadd_openmp.
-The main difference w.r.t vecadd_openmp is that this example uses OpenMP tasks within the OpenMP parallel region to distribute computation across the DSP cores.
+The main difference with respect to vecadd_openmp is that this example uses OpenMP tasks within the OpenMP parallel region to distribute computation across the DSP cores.

 .. _vecadd-example: